lr-m/GhidrOllama/README.md

 3. Run the script from the Script Manager
 4. Select the model you want to use
 5. Select how you want to function to be analysed
+6. Wait until the output is printed to the console (wait time varies depending on model and specifications of host)

 ## Notes